Distal Radius Fracture (broken wrist)

 - You will need multiple x-rays to monitor the healing

 What if I have concerns/questions?

-- If your injury is not settling or you are worried about how it is healing, please see your GP in the first instance - take your ACC form/number with you
+- If your injury is not settling or you are worried about how it is healing, please see your GP first - take your ACC form/number with you

-- Please seek medical attention if you experience the following
+- Please seek medical attention if you have the following

 - Increasing pain in your hand